DigitalHumanitiesCraft/crown/README.md

 SKOS (Simple Knowledge Organization System) concepts such as "passgenau" (exact fitting), "viereckig" (rectangular), and "grün" (green) demonstrate the integration of controlled vocabularies within the ontology.
 These concepts standardize the terminology used across the dataset, enhancing interoperability and enabling semantic queries.

-### Conclusion

-This segment of the ontology illustrates how detailed and structured data is modeled to represent complex descriptions of museum objects, specifically gemstones, in the context of the "Sharing the CROWN" project.
-The usage of `crown:descriptionOf` and `crown:feature` properties, alongside SKOS concepts, establishes a rich, semantically detailed framework for documenting the nuanced features of objects within a cultural heritage collection.

 ## Mapping TMS to RDF: Datafields Spreadsheet

 Custom data fields are essential for effective data management in museums.
 These institutions manage collections ranging from archaeological artefacts to contemporary art, each with its own unique characteristics and history.
 Custom data fields allow museums to adapt their data management approaches to meet the unique needs of their collections.
 This customisation facilitates the accurate documentation, analysis and dissemination of details about each item.
 Managing this complexity requires expertise in modelling and programming, but ensures that museums can efficiently manage the intricacies of their collections.